actions/gh-actions-cache/README.md

 User's input `--repo <owner>/<name>` will override any current git repository and extension will fetch caches for the same.

+### How to remove trimming in results

+We support a table printer that allows users to pipe output for further processing.
+If we want to list down certain columns without trimming then just selecting the column number in the below command will work.

+`gh actions-cache list -R <owner>/<repo_name> | cut -f 1,2,3`

+This will print columns 1,2 and 3 without any trimming.

+### Delete all caches for a branch

+Please refers to this doc - [Force deleting cache entries](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#force-deleting-cache-entries)

 ## Contributing
 If anything feels off, or if you feel that some functionality is missing, please check out the [contributing page](CONTRIBUTING.md).
 There you will find instructions for sharing your feedback, building the tool locally, and submitting pull requests to the project.